 34. Will soil erosion be a problem in the forest after all the damaged trees are removed?
 In most areas, the grasses, shrubs, and residual trees should provide enough ground cover to prevent accelerated soil erosion.
 Where there are large areas of bare ground, seeding with native grasses (blue grama, sideoats grama, sand dropseed) will most effectively prevent excess erosion.
 These should be seeded in June.
 Irrigation during the first growing season will increase success of grass seeding.

-35. Should Ponderosa pines be replanted on sites affected by bark beetles?

-In most areas, there are many Ponderosa pine seeds in the soil.
+35. Should ponderosa pines be replanted on sites affected by bark beetles?
+In most areas, there are many ponderosa pine seeds in the soil.
 These will germinate and grow if conditions are favorable.
-If natural regeneration does not occur, then it is not advisable to replant Ponderosa pines.
+If natural regeneration does not occur, then it is not advisable to replant ponderosa pines.

-36. What is the U.S. Forest Service doing about the pine bark beetles on their land?

-In any given area, the US Forest Service is actively working to remove bark beetle killed timber and reduce wildfire fuel hazards to protect life and property.
-However, they must comply with environmental laws that govern activities on public land.
-To find out more about US Forest Service activities in your area, contact your local District office.

-37. What will be the long-term impacts of the current bark beetle outbreak?
+- 36. What is the U.S. Forest Service doing about the pine bark beetles on their land?
+In any given area, the US Forest Service is actively working to improve forest health and resiliency.
+In addition, the US Forest Service has an active program to remove currently infested trees and hazard trees from developed recreation areas.
+Removal of all dead/infested trees at the landscape level is not a realistic or environmentally sound objective.
+In addition, the US Forest Service must comply with environmental laws that govern activities on public land.
+To find out more about US Forest Service activities in your area, contact your local District office. - 37.
+What will be the long-term impacts of the current bark beetle outbreak?

-The risk of catastrophic wildfire is increased in areas where bark beetle-killed trees are not removed (see question 33).
-Other long-term impacts are largely unknown.
+The risk of catastrophic wildfire is increased in the short-term where bark beetle-killed trees are not removed (see question 33).
+Other longer-term impacts are largely unknown.
 However, potential negative impacts could be: loss of soil due to accelerated erosion; increases of invasive plant species in response to disturbance; decreases in real estate value on properties where tree losses were very high.